Napper vs Bruno (spec: cli-run, nap-file)

 How do the editors compare?

 Bruno has its own standalone desktop application built with Electron.
-Napper integrates directly into VS Code as a native extension with syntax highlighting, a request explorer, environment switching, and Test Explorer integration.
-If you already work in VS Code, Napper fits into your existing workflow without switching applications.
+Napper integrates directly into VS Code and Zed as native extensions — and into VS Code-compatible editors like Cursor, Windsurf, and Antigravity via Open VSX, plus any editor through a portable language server — with syntax highlighting, a request explorer, environment switching, and Test Explorer integration.
+If you already work in an editor, Napper fits into your existing workflow without switching applications.

 Bruno provides sandboxed JavaScript for pre-request and post-request scripts, similar to Postman.
-Napper uses F# Interactive (.fsx scripts) with full access to the .NET ecosystem.
-F# scripts in Napper are not sandboxed, so you can import NuGet packages, call databases, parse XML, generate tokens, and perform any operation the .NET runtime supports.
+Napper lets you script in JavaScript (.js), Python (.py), F# (.fsx), or C# (.csx), running on the real runtime — Node.js, Python 3, or .NET — with no sandbox.
+Import npm, PyPI, or NuGet packages, call databases, parse XML, generate tokens, and perform any operation the runtime supports.

 Both Napper and Bruno store requests as plain text files that work well with git.
 Bruno uses its own Bru markup language.
 Napper uses .nap files with a TOML-inspired section-based format.
 Both produce clean diffs in code reviews.